luisllamasbinaburo/Arduino_Raylib/README.md

 ## How to use

+- Clone the repo
+- Open solution in Visual Studio
+- Compile Raylib project (right click over project, select build)
-Just clone the repo, and replace the code inside `main.hpp` with you Arduino code.
+- Finally, replace the code inside `main.hpp` with you Arduino code, and run arduino_raylib to watch your code run in your computer.

 For example
 ```cpp